-Any employee contacted by the news media or a citizen on a matter related to County operations should direct the caller to contact the Appointing Authority or desi November 2012 to avoid duplication, assure accuracy, and protect employees and the County from the dissemination of misstatements and misinformation.
+Any employee contacted by the news media or a citizen on a matter related to County operations should direct the caller to contact the Appointing Authority or designee.
+This policy is designed to avoid duplication, assure accuracy, and protect employees and the County from the dissemination of misstatements and misinformation.